 Goodwill is tested for impairment at the reporting unit level.
 A reporting unit is an operating segment or one level below an operating segment (referred to as a component).
 We allocate goodwill to reporting units based on the reporting unit expected to benefit from the business combination.
 Assets and liabilities are assigned to each of our reporting units if they are employed by a reporting unit and are considered in the determination of the reporting unit fair value.
 Certain assets and liabilities are shared by multiple reporting units, and thus, are allocated to each reporting unit based on the relative size of a reporting unit, primarily based on revenue.
-We have three reporting units: Multicloud Services, Apps & Cross Platform, and OpenStack Public Cloud.
+We have two reporting units with goodwill: Multicloud Services and Apps & Cross Platform.
+Goodwill allocated to our third reporting unit, OpenStack Public Cloud, was fully impaired during the fourth quarter of 2021.

-For the goodwill impairment tests completed during the years ended December 31, 2019, 2020 and 2021, we compared the fair values of each of our reporting units to their respective carrying amounts.
+For the goodwill impairment tests completed during the years ended December 31, 2020, 2021 and 2022, including the interim quantitative analyses, we compared the fair values of each of our reporting units to their respective carrying amounts.
 The fair values of each of our reporting units were derived using the income approach, specifically the discounted cash flow method.
-As part of the goodwill impairment test, we also consider our market capitalization in assessing the reasonableness of the combined fair values estimated for our reporting units.
+The discounted cash flow models reflect our assumptions regarding revenue growth rates, projected gross profit margins, risk-adjusted discount rates, terminal period growth rates, economic and market trends and other expectations about the anticipated operating results of our reporting units.
+As part of the goodwill impairment test, we also consider our market capitalization in assessing the reasonableness of the combined fair values estimated for our reporting units, including OpenStack Public Cloud.
 Goodwill impairment is measured as the excess of a reporting unit's carrying amount over its fair value, not to exceed the carrying amount of goodwill for that reporting unit.